 Following government guidance which was delivered at the end of March, we temporarily paused construction of our manufacturing expansion activity.
 In response to updated guidelines recently shared in the Government’s Roadmap for reopening society and business document, we have begun the process of restarting construction activity.

 We will monitor the restart continuously to ensure that we can continue to implement a phased return of activities in a safe and controlled manner.

 Safe working environment

 The re-introduction of our main construction activity began on May 18th.
-This activity is returning in phases with safety as the primary consideration at all stages.
+This activity is returning in phases with health and safety as the primary consideration at all stages.
 This phased re-introduction follows a short period of preparatory works undertaken by our main contractor.
 This ensured that social distancing layouts, preparation of areas and additional welfare infrastructure were all in place for the safe reopening of the construction site.